tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 Relying on timestamps to order events is a common tar pit I see big data solutions fall into.
 The issue with using timestamps is that they work 90% of the time and might honestly be good enough for your use case.
 However a much more reliable and future-proof solution is to utilize and explicit ordering counter, like a sequence number.
 You cannot achieve global ordering, but you can achieve strong local ordering by using an event sequence number.

-Going back to our example, there is no way to achieve exact ordering of messages across all users, but we don't need global ordering either.
+Going back to our example, there is no way to achieve exact ordering of messages across all player, but we don't need global ordering either.
 What we need is ordering of events per-player.
 Like we said we can't use timestamps to order events even for a single player session.
 What we can do though is use a sequence number where each time the game sends a message for a player it increments that player's event sequence number.

-When ordering events for a given player we can use the sequence number to determine the order of events.
+When developing the map of the current player locations, whenever we receive a new location from a player we can check the sequence number to see if the "new" location is really newer than the last location we have for that player or not.
+Along the same lines each time we receive an event from a player we can order the events by sequence number to make sure we are displaying the timeline of movements in the correct order.

 ## Data Partitioning